-25.17 Operating Cost Estimates
+22.17 Operating Cost Estimates

-Operating costs were based on estimations and are projected through the life-of-mine plan, and are at minimum at a feasibility level of confidence, having an accuracy level of - 20% to +25%.
+Operating costs were based on estimations and are projected through the life-of-mine plan, and are at minimum at a prefeasibility level of confidence, having an accuracy level of - 20% to +25%.
 No contingency was applied to operating cost estimates.

 Costs were estimated from supplier issued quotes.
-Labour and energy costs were based on budgeted rates applied to headcounts and energy consumption estimates.
+Labor and energy costs were based on budgeted rates applied to headcounts and energy consumption estimates.

-The life-of-mine operating costs are estimated at \$3.78 billion.
-The average mining costs over the life of mine are \$21.65/t processed, process costs are \$7.39/t processed, and general and administrative costs (inclusive of transport costs, dewatering, freight, and royalty costs) are \$3.37/t processed.
+The life-of-mine operating costs are estimated at \$3.95 billion.
+The average mining costs over the life of mine are \$19.07/t processed, process costs are \$7.31/t processed, and general and administrative costs are \$3.04/t processed.

-25.18 Economic Analysis
+22.18 Economic Analysis

-Based on the cash flow model, the after-tax financial model resulted in an IRR of 20.1% and an NPV of \$1.4 billion using an 8% discount rate.
-The after-tax payback period, after start of operations, is 5.4 years.
+Based on the cash flow model, the after-tax financial model resulted in an IRR of 20.0% and an NPV of \$1.4 billion using an 8% discount rate.
+The after-tax payback period, after start of operations, is 4.4 years.

-The pre-tax base case financial model resulted in an IRR of 22.8% and an NPV of \$1.9 B using an 8% discount rate.
+The pre-tax base case financial model resulted in an IRR of 22.0% and an NPV of \$1.9 B using an 8% discount rate.

-The Santa Cruz Copper Project contemplates average annual copper cathode production of approximately 75,000 tonnes for the first 15 years of copper production and the average annual production is approximately 35,000 tonnes for the remaining 8 years of the life of mine.
+The Santa Cruz Copper Project contemplates average annual copper cathode production of approximately 72,000 tonnes for the first 15 years of copper production and the average annual production is approximately 35,000 tonnes for the remaining 8 years of life of mine.

-The total mine life is 23 years at an average C1 cash cost of \$1.33 per pound of copper and sustaining cash costs of \$2.34 per pound of copper.
+The total mine life is 23 years at an average C1 cash cost of \$1.32 per pound of copper and sustaining cash costs of \$2.01 per pound of copper.